Back to blog

 Testing matrix

-The Story of Matrix
+The Story of Matrix and Quadrants

 Agile Testing Quadrants have two axes which split the matrix into 4 quadrants.
 Both axes pose the same questions, namely What is the goal of your testing?
-The major difference between the two axes is the flavor of the question: the horizontal axis asks what is currently more important: helping the team to deliver faster or ensuring that the product is as good as possible? the vertical axis asks if we are concentrating on the aspects of technology, ensuring that everything is working well, or are we looking from the perspective of business and customers, making sure that our program is worth using?
+The major difference between the two axes is the flavor of the question: the horizontal axis asks what is currently more important: helping the team to deliver faster or ensuring that the product is as good as possible?
+The vertical axis asks if we are focusing on the aspects of technology, ensuring that everything is working well, or are we looking from the perspective of business and customers, making sure that our program is worth using?
 Obtaining both answers points to one of the Quadrants with a list of useful examples.
 This can be a little confusing, so let’s look at some of the examples.

-Example 1: E-commerce shop
+Example 1: E-commerce Shop

-Looking at our matrix we can see that problem is definitely business-facing - we don’t know what the user will do.
+Looking at our matrix we can see that the problem is definitely business-facing, because we don’t know what the user will do.
 We also need to make sure that our product will handle it, ergo - Critique Product.
-Looking at it we land in Q3 where we have propositions of the following techniques:

 • Exploratory Testing